aimms/how-to/Articles/539/539-which-odbc-drivers.rst

 This article presents a small AIMMS app that shows the list of available ODBC drivers upon startup.

-This source of this AIMMS 4.85 project can be downloaded: :download:`ODBC Driver List project <model/DriverList.zip>`
+This source of this AIMMS 4.85 project can be downloaded: :download:`ODBC Driver List project <model/DriverList.zip>`.

-Operating the app
+Operating the App
 -----------------

 Upon opening, this app presents a list of ODBC drivers.